HolonS - Source Content Management System

 Pages are tagged with their current revision numbers.
 If you change a page its old version is saved and you have a new version with the current revision number.
 The previous revisions remain in the project database and are listed in the revision pane.
 Recall a previous version with a click on its number.

 There is ample space for comments for chapters, sections and units.
 In the units the comment is separated from the source and is not included in the source files.
-Therefore no additional delimiters are needed in the comments.
+Therefore no artificial delimiters are needed.

 The source pane is only present in units.
 Here the program source is entered and edited and changed.
 Changes are instantly updated in the external source files.
-The source file contains only source code, no separate comments, thus the compiler or interpreter is not burdened with irrelevant text.
+The source file contains only source code, thus the compiler or interpreter is not burdened with irrelevant text.